jeshraghian/snntorch/docs/tutorials/tutorial_5.rst

         :align: center
         :width: 600

-When we try to train our network, we will run into some serious challenges.
-Consider a single, isolated time step of the computational graph from the earlier figure *Recurrent representation of spiking neurons*, as shown in the *forward pass* below:
+Training a network in this form poses some serious challenges.
+Consider a single, isolated time step of the computational graph from the previous figure titled *"Recurrent representation of spiking neurons"*, as shown in the *forward pass* below:

 .. image:: https://github.com/jeshraghian/snntorch/blob/master/docs/_static/img/examples/tutorial5/non-diff.png?raw=true